Nicholas Goche, Background, Politician, Arrest - Pindula, Local Knowledge

 Liberation Struggle

-At the height of the Second Chimurenga, Goche was one of the cadres went to exile between 1977 and 1980.
+At the height of the Second Chimurenga, Goche was one of the cadres who went into exile between 1977 and 1980.
 [1]

 Independence